 The eldest of the Espagaró brothers has had his fair share of controversy.
 However, his actions on the track are not particularly out of the ordinary, it’s more about his behavior outside of it.

-Once such occasion is when he spoke about the political situation in Catalonia.
+One such occasion was when he spoke out about the political situation in Catalonia.
 The MotoGP rider said that he was in favor of independence from Spain.
 His opinion gave much to talk about in the tabloids and was not shared by his sponsors.